 Yes.
 New York is a fun and friendly city that’s great to explore and dive into headfirst as a solo female traveler.
 You can strut across Brooklyn Bridge, sip cocktails in SoHo, it’s all here.
 But of course, being a solo FEMALE traveler comes with a little more risk.

-So you’re probably wondering if it’s safe to go it alone in the city.
+So you’re probably wondering if it’s safe to go alone to the city as a female.
 We think it is.
-But here are some tips for keeping safe as a solo female traveler in New York to make it EXTRA safe for you – and make sure you know what the score is when it comes to potential dangers.
+But here are some tips for solo female travelers in New York to make it extra safe for you.

 - There has been a rise in drink spiking in New York.
-We would DEFINITELY recommend that you buy your own drinks, don’t accept drinks from strangers, and once you HAVE your drink – don’t let it out of your sight.
-Just keep it close.
+We would definitely recommend that you buy your own drinks, don’t accept drinks from strangers, and once you have your drink – don’t let it out of your sight.

-- Don’t tell people EVERYTHING about yourself.
+- Don’t tell people everything about yourself.
 There is no reason to tell a complete stranger personal details just because they’re asking you.
-Where you’re staying, where you’re going, where you’re from, what you’re doing tomorrow, whether or not you’re married – they don’t need to know.
 Tell white lies or say nothing at all.
-Strike up a conversation with someone else, preferably another woman.

 - Google Maps – or any maps app – is definitely helpful, BUT – don’t follow the directions if they take you down backstreets in shady areas.
-They find the QUICKEST route, which can mean some questionable shortcuts.
-Even if it takes two minutes longer, stick to busier roads.
-Especially at night or in areas that just seem a bit sketchy.
+They find the quickest route, which can mean some questionable shortcuts.

 - Definitely research where you’re staying.
 It helps to read reviews from fellow female travelers.
-Are there weirdo members of staff?
-Are the doors secure?
-Is the area safe and well lit without sketchy people hanging around outside?
-Choose the safest place for you – and if it’s got a female-only dorm too then it’s bound to a be a good shout.
+Choose the safest place for you and if it’s got a female-only dorm too then it’s bound to a be a good shout.
 These days, there are even hostels only for women.

 Of course, being a woman anywhere in the world comes with extra risk.
 It’s annoying, it’s sad, it’s true.
 And in New York, like most other big cities, you’re going to want to avoid walking around sketchy areas.
 Walking around at night time.
 That sort of thing.
 Simple stuff!